cairachel9/diabetic/README.md

 Prior to the rise of neural network, most of the research on DR classification was based on traditional machine learning methods such as support vector machine, random forest and XGBoost.
 The work usually involved heavy feature extraction and hence can only be done on a small dataset.
 In [10], Xu et al compared the implementations with XGBoost (accuracy 89%) and CNN (accuracy 95%), the training was based on MxNet.
 In [11], Jaafar et al. based their study on a hand-made top-down image segmentation and feature extraction tool to extract features such as blood vessels, foves, exudates and optic discs.
 The achieved accuracy of 93% on a very small 147 images dataset.
 In [4] Ramon et al. based their study on a traditional random forest learning model on a small 100 image dataset with about 90% accuracy.
 They also compared their result with the traditional logistic regression with is about 70% accuracy.

+There are various CNN architecutres proposed in the academia, in our research we studied [12] for Inception architecture, [13] for VGG16 design and [14] for Resnet.

 # References